-Steak is a favorite among meat lovers, but its preparation often sparks questions, especially when it comes to its color.
+Steak brown is a favorite among meat lovers, but its preparation often sparks questions, especially when it comes to its color.
 One common concern is: “Why is my steak brown in the middle?”
 The answer lies in the fascinating interplay of science, heat, and technique.

 This article will dive deep into why steak changes color during cooking, the factors that contribute to its brown center, and how you can achieve the steak of your dreams.
 From understanding the role of heat to debunking myths about meat safety and color, we’ll guide you through every detail to ensure your steak-cooking confidence.